Q. What types of medical services are covered by the Plan?

 - Lenses — either first pair of contact lenses, or eyeglass lenses, or intraocular lenses — if required in conjunction with cataract surgery.

-- A wig or hairpiece (synthetic, human hair or blends) ordered by a physician for hair loss due to injury, disease, or treatment of a disease, or ordered in connection with chemotherapy treatment.
+- A wig or hairpiece (synthetic, human hair or blends) ordered by a physician for hair loss due to injury, illness, or treatment of an illness, or ordered in connection with chemotherapy treatment.